CommonEvaluationPlatform/CEP/README.md

   Additionally, even though the Cadence `checkSysConf` doesn't report it, you'll need to `sudo dnf install glibc.i686`.
 If you plan on running graphical cadence tools (e.g, simvision), you'll also need `sudo dnf install libXext.i686`.

-  SELinux can interfere with the CEP CoSimulation.
+  SELinux can interfere with the CEP CoSimulation (due to the use of shared memory).
 Either it should be set to permissive or more carefully crafted rules would need to be crafted.

   Libcrytpo++ will need to be built from source.
 It can be downloaded from [here](https://www.cryptopp.com).
 It is receommended you select a version >= 8.6.
   The following commands allow you to build libcrypto++ : `make; sudo make install`